vishalpawarR/applied-visual-design/README.md

   a = alpha/level of opacity
 ```

-The RGB values can range from 0 to 255.
+- The RGB values can range from 0 to 255.
 The alpha value can range from 1, which is fully opaque or a solid color, to 0, which is fully transparent or clear. rgba() is great to use in this case, as it allows you to adjust the opacity.
 This means you don't have to completely block out the background.

-You'll use background-color: rgba(45, 45, 45, 0.1) for this challenge.
+- You'll use background-color: rgba(45, 45, 45, 0.1) for this challenge.
 It produces a dark gray color that is nearly transparent given the low opacity value of 0.1.

+## 10 - font-size:

+- The font size of header tags (h1 through h6) should generally be larger than the font size of paragraph tags.
+This makes it easier for the user to visually understand the layout and level of importance of everything on the page.
+You use the font-size property to adjust the size of the text in an element.